 What is the Account Maintenance Charges (AMC) in Demat Account?

 The Dematerialisation process is when physical shares’ certificates are converted to electronic form.
-This makes the shares much easier to look after and access no matter where you are or what you’re doing.
-These shares are then stored in a Demat account.
-A Demat account stands for Dematerialised Account.
-It provides an area to hold shares and securities that you have invested in through an online or electronic platform.
+This makes it easier to keep track of your shares and access them irrespective of your physical location.
+These shares are then stored in a Demat account, also known as a Dematerialised Account.
+It holds the shares and securities that you have invested in through an online or electronic platform.

 If you engage in online trading of securities, the purchased securities are kept in a Demat account making it easier for users to trade the securities.
-The Demat account holds on to the investments that you make across the various asset classes, from Equity, to Various Fixed Income securities, ETFs and Mutual Funds, all in one place for clarity and efficiency.
-If you want to trade online, you will need to open a Demat account along with a Depository Participant to help manage your securities.
-The reason behind opening a Demat account is to seamlessly trade without the need for physical share certificates.
+The Demat account holds the investments that you make across the various asset classes.

 Types of Demat account Charges